isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <br>
 <p style="margin-left: 40px">
 <font size="4" color="#eeac0d"><b><u>Deepavali Celebration</u></b></font>
 <br>Our yearly Deepavali celebration is in line with the yearly themes.
 Assembly programmes and performances will be part of the celebration to educate everyone about certain important aspects of Deepavali.
-The quiz segments and the hands on activities are often welcomed by the students.
-Yearly, staff and students receive an Indian delicacy to bring back home to share their learnings with their family members.</p>
+After the assembly programme, students get to engage in recess activities such as crossword puzzles on Deepavali.
+They get to see a detailed display of the Indian culture ranging from ornaments, food clothing and more.
+Students also receive an Indian delicacy to bring back home to share their learnings with their family members.</p>
 <br>
 <p style="margin-left: 40px">
 <font size="4" color="#eeac0d"><b><u>MTL Fortnight Activities</u></b></font>